 The experienced and well qualified adults use a range of strategies to encourage the children to learn.
-Activities such as role play ensure that they learn naturally through play.
-The teaching meets well the requirements of the Foundation Phase and its philosophy because it is child-centred, flexible and interesting.
-Adults have high expectations of the children which they enable them to meet through their very good understanding of them; this helps them to meet their individual needs well.
-Adults manage behaviour in an exemplary way by gentle reinforcement and being sensitive to their different personalities.
-Although they support children's learning well on a one to one basis, practitioners' use of open-ended and extended questions is underdeveloped and as a result, children's thinking skills are not as well promoted as other skills.
+The teaching meets well the requirements and philosophy of the Foundation Phase because it is child-centred, flexible and interesting.
+Adults have a very sound understanding of the children which enables them to meet their high expectations of them.
+Practitioners manage behaviour in a sensitive way by gentle reinforcement and being sensitive to their different personalities.
+Although they support children's learning well on a one to one basis, practitioners' use of openended and extended questions is underdeveloped and as a result, children's thinking skills are not as well promoted as other skills.
+The organisation is flexible at times giving children opportunities to make decisions and choices about their learning and promoting well their independence.
+It is, however, over-directed at other times.

 The quality of assessment is good.
 Children's achievements and progress are assessed thoroughly and all assessment is based on observations of the children.

 These are recorded informally and then used to inform provision and children's individual assessment records.
 Observations are discussed on an on-going basis and in staff meetings and then used to help decide the next steps in planning.
 Parents receive a very comprehensive report about their children's progress and achievements in all the areas of learning when they leave.
 Practitioners are always ready to speak with parents or carers to discuss their child's progress before and after sessions.